IMPORTANT: This article applies only to specific products and/or operating systems. Check Applicable Products and Categories for details.

-- Make sure that Developer options is disabled.
-If Developer options doesn't appear in the menu, it's already disabled.
+- Make sure that Developer options are disabled.
+If Developer options don't appear in the menu, it's already disabled.

 - Use the Tests feature in the Support app to carry out a quick test to check the touchscreen and display functionality.
 The Tests feature can assess potential hardware or software issues on your Xperia device.

 - Restart your Xperia device in Safe mode.
 Use Safe mode to check if any downloaded applications are causing the problem.
 In Safe mode, your device only starts with software and applications that were already installed when you purchased your device.
 If the device’s performance improves in Safe mode, it’s likely that one or more of your downloaded applications are affecting the device negatively.

 - You can exit Safe mode and restart the device to uninstall the applications that you suspect are causing the problem.